Sachin01001/breast-cancer-predictor/README.md

 # 🩺 Breast Cancer Predictor

-This project provides a machine learning web application that predicts breast cancer diagnosis (malignant/benign) using clinical measurements from the Wisconsin Breast Cancer Dataset.
-Built with Flask and Scikit-learn, it offers medical professionals an intuitive tool for preliminary assessment.
+This project is a simple web app that predicts if a tumor is malignant or benign using a machine learning model trained on the Wisconsin Breast Cancer Dataset.
+It is built using Flask and Scikit-learn.

 ## 🚀 Key Technologies